StatCan/volume-cleaner/CONTRIBUTING.md

 ### Testing

-This project does not use a test folder, `_test.go` files are kept in their package folders, unit testing and integration testing is performed using Golang's standard testing library along with the popular testing toolkit [Testify](https://github.com/stretchr/testify).
-End-to-End testing is performed in Github actions workflows defined within the `.github/workflows/` directory.
+This project does not use a test folder, `_test.go` files are kept in their package folders, unit testing is performed using Golang's standard testing library along with the popular testing toolkit [Testify](https://github.com/stretchr/testify).
+Integration testing is performed in Github actions workflows defined within the `.github/workflows/` directory.
 Testing can be performed locally using the following:

 ```
 // Unit and Integration Testing